teeian-pang/teeian-pang/README.md

 - 👋 Hi, I’m @teeian-pang
-- 👀 I’m interested in ...
+- 👀 I’m interested in data visualization.
+Hence, I just embarked my journey in Data Science.
 - 🌱 I’m currently learning Python, SQL and R
 - 💞️ I’m working on my portfoilo
-- 📫 How to reach me (TBD)
+- 📫 How to reach me (teeianpang@gmail.com)

 <!---
 teeian-pang/teeian-pang is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.